Hayley Kiyoko Is The Bachelorette We Need

 Pop star and "Lesbian Jesus" Hayley Kiyoko just wants to find a nice girl to date.
 Actually, she wants ABC to find over two dozen of them — because the "Feelings" singer really wants to be the next Bachelorette.

-In Kiyoko's new interview with Fuse, the openly queer singer admits that she's completely obsessed with the ABC reality franchise, and is eager to hand out a few roses of her own.
+In Kiyoko's interview on Fuse's new episode of Rant & Rave, titled Fuse First: Hayley Kiyoko, the openly queer singer admits that she's completely obsessed with the ABC reality franchise, and is eager to hand out a few roses of her own.

 "My dream is to be the Bachelorette and to have 26 women to choose from," Kiyoko told Fuse.